jlevy/og-equity-compensation/README.md

 In this section, we describe the basics of how stock and shares are used.
 Understanding how equity is used for compensation depends on these fundamentals.

-Those familiar with stock, stock corporations, and how startups take investment can [jump ahead](#equity-compensation-basics) to compensation.
+Those familiar with stock, stock corporations, and public and private companies can [jump ahead](#equity-compensation-basics) to compensation.

 ### Kinds of companies